rohammosalli/Kafka-Zookeeper-TLS-on-Kubernetes/README.md

 #### Kafka and Zookeeper deployments with TLS on Kubernetes

 ###### Self Hosted Cluster

-I used this link High Available Kubernetes Cluster Setup using Kubespray to deploy my cluster on Scaleway
+I used this link [High Available Kubernetes Cluster Setup using Kubespray](https://schoolofdevops.github.io/ultimate-kubernetes-bootcamp/cluster_setup_kubespray/) to deploy my cluster on Scaleway

+After you configured your ansible inventory base on the doc you can simply tun this command to deploy the cluster

+ansible-playbook -b -v -i inventory/prod/hosts.ini cluster.yml

 1 - One node Worker/Master